Where should you set your sights if you were to live in Mexico?

 Yes, Mexico has a relatively poor reputation.

-And yes, this reputation is not entirely unjustified because there are dangerous regions in Mexico.
+And yes, this reputation is not entirely unjustified because there ARE dangerous regions in Mexico.

-However, most of Mexico is safe.
 The awful stories that we hear about are isolated incidents.